How to Achieve the Perfect Lie-in

 2. Make your bed a sanctuary

 Your bed should be an inviting, comfortable space that you want to stay in.
-Invent in good quality pillows and a supportive mattress, as these can make all the difference.
-You should also keep your bedroom clutter-free, dark and at a cool temperate to lower stress and keep you cosy.
+Invest in good-quality pillows and a supportive mattress, as these can make all the difference.
+You should also keep your bedroom clutter-free, dark, and cool to lower your stress levels and keep you cosy.
 This can encourage a better night’s rest and make spending that extra time under the covers feel like a treat.

 laptop in bed